List of unofficial Mario media: Fandom

 After the release of Mario Kart 8 in 2014, a short clip featuring "Luigi's Death Stare" went viral; the original clip featured Luigi passing other drivers with an uncharacteristically angry facial pose set to the music of Chamillionaire's 2006 hit song Ridin'.
 The meme was referenced by Nintendo itself during their E3 2014 presentation.
+It was also referenced by Huey in Paper Mario: Color Splash.